fhdsl/containers-for-scientists-sandbox/activity-1-pulling-a-docker-image/activity-1-instructions.md

 2. Open up the Docker Desktop app.
 Click on 'images' on the left.
 This shows the images you currently have available on your computer.

 3. We need to get the Docker **image** we want to use.
-We do this by "pulling" it
+We do this by "pulling" it.

+Run this command in your Terminal or Command Prompt window:

 ```
 docker pull cansav09/practice-image:1